AbdullahUQU/TelephoneBook/README.md

 The digital telephon book project is a simulation of the contact app on smart phone,However it works on console.
 ## How it works?
-Starting with a table the provide program services then you can start your jurnal by adding at least one contact.
+Starting with a table that provid program services then you can start your jurnal by adding at least one contact.
 ```
 ex : adding contact